-The number of audit trail files in the audit destination directories for an Oracle ASM instance can grow very large if the directories are not regularly maintained.
-To control the number of these files, Oracle ASM auditing can be managed with operating system tools, such as the Syslog facility on UNIX platforms.
+The number of audit trail files in the audit destination directories for an Oracle ASM, IOServer, or APX proxy instance can grow very large if the directories are not regularly maintained.
+To control the number of these files, auditing can be managed with operating system tools, such as the Syslog facility on UNIX platforms.

-The Oracle ASM audit records directed to the Syslog facility should remain separated from other system generated audit records in the system.
+The audit records directed to the Syslog facility should remain separated from other system generated audit records in the system.
 To ensure that separation, set the configuration values in

 /etc/syslog.conf so that only Oracle audit records are written to a given file.